Mendeley/api-design-documentation/README.md

 ###Delete a resource
 Deletes a single resource using the DELETE verb.
 The response to a DELETE **MUST** be `204 No Content`.
 In the event the resource is not located then the HTTP status returned **MUST** be `404 Not Found`.
-The action may be forbidden by a paricular client so a HTTP status of `403 Forbidden` **MUST** be returned.
+The action may be forbidden by a particular client so a HTTP status of `403 Forbidden` **MUST** be returned.

 *URI template*